Aloof. Independent. Loner. Cats have often been described this way because they don't act as…

 Can You Use CBD Oil for Dog Seizures?

 It’s important to note that CBD oil comes from a natural source.
 This means that it may be a more holistic option for your dog.
-Taking a holistic approach for treatment means to treat your dog as a whole, taking into account mental and social factors.
+Taking a holistic approach for treatment means treating your dog as a whole, taking into account mental and social factors.

 CBD oil is also a vegan option that, if extracted properly, contains no chemicals or other harmful ingredients.
 As a result, your dog won’t be ingesting any potentially toxic substances.

 Another advantage of CBD oil is that it’s easy to use.
 You can administer the oil directly into the mouth, soak it into a treat, or mix it into a favored snack or meal.